I have been meaning to write out my story for years, to share why I built my business as I did.

 I think that is one of the biggest lessons for all of us from this whole pandemic.
 I currently have THIRTEEN revenue sources of varying levels from a few dollars a year to a few thousand a month.
 Only THREE were effected by the pandemic.
 I have also added one more stream as a result AND one of my streams DOUBLED because it was a product people need at this time.

 Diversification is the key – diversification in the “product” sold and diversification between business models.
 You want a little “exchanging time for money” because that is where your heart is.
 AND you also need a little passive income.

 The income I have derived from actually teaching yoga classes has never been more than half of my actual income.
 As of this writing, it is currently one-fifth of my income and my goal for the next year, during this pandemic, is to make it one-tenth or less by increasing my other revenue streams.

 Revenue streams refer to the way money comes to you.
-Let’s unfold this a bit.
+Let’s unpack this a bit.
 Teaching classes is one revenue stream.
 Perhaps you teach private sessions, another revenue stream.
 You may teach workshops, another revenue stream.
 Maybe you lead retreats or Yoga Teacher Training.

 These types of revenue streams are called “Active Revenue Streams” and it refers to you exchanging money for your time, you are actively doing something for every dollar you earn.
 While earning money this way is very fulfilling, it’s where your heart is, it is the dumbest business model out there, and I think the current pandemic has made that abundantly clear.
 But there are other reasons why this model is not a smart one.